jpmorganchase/salt-ds/.changeset/tasty-goats-applaud.md

 "@salt-ds/theme": patch
 ---

-New font family css variable for all text components which points to `--salt-text-fontFamily`.
+New font family css variable for all text components which point to `--salt-typography-fontFamily`.

 ```
 --salt-text-display1-fontFamily